Centre Pompidou: Priority Entrance

 The Cinema Collection: Featuring over 1,300 works by visual international artists and filmmakers, this space is dedicated to experimental films, cinematographic installations, videos and more.
 From ‘Trip to the Moon’ by Georges Melies in 1902 to ‘Untitled’ by Trisha Donnelly in 2015, this collection spans over a century of experimental and artistic cinematic practices.

-- Admission to the Centre Pompidou Museum, Exhibitions and Collections
+- Admission to the Centre Pompidou Museum and Collections

 - Cinema Tickets